interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 #### Successful flight details query check

 **[astm.f3411.v19.NET0710](../../../requirements/astm/f3411/v19.md)** requires a Service Provider to implement the GET flight details endpoint.
 This check will fail if uss_qualifier cannot query that endpoint (specified in the ISA present in the DSS) successfully.

+#### Flight details data format check

+**[astm.f3411.v19.NET0710](../../../requirements/astm/f3411/v19.md)** requires a Service Provider to implement the P2P portion of the OpenAPI specification.
+This check will fail if the response to the flight details endpoint does not validate against the OpenAPI-specified schema.

 #### Lingering flight check